 Professor Dan Olteanu

-I spend my time understanding hard computational challenges on data processing and designing simple and scalable solutions towards these challenges.
-I contributed so far to both theoretical foundations and systems aspects of data processing.
-My theoretical research frequently includes the development of novel data processing algorithms and of data processing languages along with the analysis of their complexities.
-My systems research is on building data systems in academia and industry based on well-understood theory.
-Here is a list of my current research projects:
+Dan's research interests revolve around understanding computational challenges on data processing and designing simple and scalable solutions towards these challenges.
+His theoretical research includes the development of data processing algorithms and languages along with the analysis of their computational complexities.
+His systems research is on building data systems in academia and industry.

 He contributed to research topics including XML query processing, incomplete information and probabilistic databases, factorised databases, machine learning over relational data, incremental maintenance of analytical workloads under data updates, and the commercial systems LogicBlox and relationalAI.